ChrisVeigl/AngelinaReader/README.md

 `python run_local_camInteractive.py [-h] [-l LANG] [-o] [input]`

 Note that the `input` parameter is optional in this version.
-If not image source is provided, the live camera can be used to acquire image data.
+If no image source is provided, a live camera can be used to acquire image data.
 Note that the ./results folder holds current image and text data.
-It must exit when starting the script.
+In this folder, a file named result.txt will be generated which contails the accumulated text for all processed pages.

 Parameters: